gsk0007/COMP-3000-semester-project/README.md

 ### Functions

 ```
-class Player{
+class Player
+{
 public:
     randomWord() - chooses a random word from a file for player to guess

     checkGuess() - checks the letter that was guessed if it is in the word, then outputs the letter or an error based on guess

-        getScore() - gets the score of the player
+    getHighScores() - Reads all scores out of score file and displays the top 5

     getTime() - tracks the time the player takes to guess the word

     playGame() - allows user to start playing a game

+    resetGame() - resets all private variables for Player object so another game can be played

+    scoreSave() - adds newest score to the vector of scores, sorts the vector so the highest score is on top, and saves all scores to the score file
 private:
+    // Variables
+    time_t endTime, startTime;
     string username;
-        int score;
+    int score, wordCounter = 0, guessCounter = 0, temp, diceRoll;
     double time;
+    bool wordSolve = false;
+    char guess, scoreChoice;
+    vector<char> lettersGuessed;
+    // vector to hold the scores
+    vector<ScoreClass> scoresVec;
+    char wordDisplay[50];
+    int letterLoc[50];
+    // initializes the board
+    char board[8][6];
 }

+class ScoreClass
+{
+public:
+    ScoreClass() - default constructor

+    ScoreClass(string getName, int getScore) - constructor with parameters
+    {
+        name = getName;
+        score = getScore;
+    };

+    getScore() { return score; } - returns score

+    string getUsername() { return name; } - returns name

+private:
+    string name;
+    int score;
+};

-int hangman()
+int hangman() - Checks guess and updates game board accordingly
 ```

 ### Database